SL Learning Series

 Interior!
 Aside from the obvious cosmetics that immediately meet the eye, look at the headliner.
 A 3 inch cut or burn technically means a new headliner, a HUGE job.
 You can pull the rear package panel up and out of the car.
 It is carpeted wood.
 Removing this exposes the unit body of the car, another nook that may reveal an SL’s past.
 Check ALL the switchgear, everything!
 Even if the owner says everything works, check them.

 The owner may not have flipped the passengers visor down in 9 years!
-And no doubt, when you get the car home and your wife wants to pretty herself up, the lighted mirror will fall out and the plastic pin that secures the visor to the header panel will break.
+And no doubt, when you get the car home and your wife wants to freshen her lips, the lighted mirror will fall out and the plastic pin that secures the visor to the header panel will break.
 We’ve learned the hard way.
 What you overlook will come back and bite you!
 If you don’t know how things should work, get the owners manual out.
 The manual should be part of the original literature packet which should also contain the maintenance booklet, dealer directory, top removal instructions, service and warranty policy booklet, radio operation guide and the top removal tools.